dev-alto/dev-alto/README.md

 <br>

 <div align="center">
-   devalto is a self-taught programmer, one with experience across a plethora of software platforms and technologies
+   devalto is a self-taught programmer, one with experience across a plethora of software platforms and technologies.
 </div>

 <hr>